insolar/insolar/cmd/loadanalyzer/README.md

 ### Options

         -c concurrency
                 Number of concurrent users.
 Default is one.

         -r repetitions
                 Number of repetitions for one user.
 Default is one.

         -i input
                 Path to file with initial data - references of members.
+                If you don't provide input file, new members will be generated automatically.

         -o output
                 Path to output file (use - for STDOUT).

-        --with_init
-                Do initialization before run.
-In that case you don't have to provide input file, new members will be generated automatically.
-Default is false.